ollyburren/CHIGP/README.md

 Follow instructions available from [htslib](https://github.com/samtools/htslib) to install tabix.
 Test software assumes that the location of the tabix binary is available on the path.

-##Setup .Rprofile
+##Setup Environment

 All scripts and instructions assume that you have a git repository directory in which you have cloned CHIGP.
-The test scripts assume that you will use a .Rprofile to let R know where this is.
+We need to setup a shell environment variable as to where that is

 ```
 ## assume git repo is in your home dir as CHIGP and is called gitr, you need to add your own USERNAME.